|

 There is a point where everything

-telling when you get to that point - it just clicks.
+way of telling when you get to that point - it just clicks.
 Yesterday

 no one liked what you were doing, and today it is highly valued